atopile/hil/docs/docs/tools.md

 Early phases and low fidelity.
 This is the first time you get a board and you want to check it out.

 Picture a lab bench with multimeters, scopes, bench-top power supplies and everything is bespoke.
 You're connecting to the board via probes and harnesses.
 Typically done by the design engineers who created the board.
-Some results are logged as evidence of design verification, but particularly early much is based on spot-checked, one-shot tests conducted in an dedicated ad-hoc setup.
+Some results are logged as evidence of design verification, but particularly early much is based on spot-checked, one-shot tests conducted in a dedicated ad-hoc setup.

 #### Reliability

 Phase typically just after bring-up, but with higher fidelity - ensuring the exercise of the board is more representative of the real world.

 Technically also broadly under "design verification", but typically done in a more bespoke environment, like a thermal chamber or vibration table.
 These setups are more often than not also highly bespoke, but run for longer periods and are therefore more costly, meaning their results are logged as explicit evidence of design verification.
-This testing might include some abuse such as thermal cycling, vibration or salt spray
+This testing might include some abuse such as thermal cycling, vibration or salt spray.

 #### Design Verification